redis/docs/content/integrate/redis-data-integration/ingest/troubleshooting.md

 log analysis tools can use.

-{{< note >}}Often during the initial sync phase, the collector source log will contain a message saying that RDI is out of memory.
+{{< note >}}Often during the initial sync phase, the collector source log will contain a message saying RDI is out of memory.
 This is not an error but an informative message to say that RDI is applying *backpressure* to the collector.
 See [Backpressure mechanism]({{< relref "/integrate/redis-data-integration/ingest/architecture#backpressure-mechanism" >}})